 }

-It is important for us to understand that return type of a method and number of parameters must match to a delegates return type and number of parameters.
+It is important to understand that return type of a method and number of parameters must match a delegates return type and number of parameters.
 Otherwise, we will get the compiler error.
 We can see in our example that our Write method has a void as return type and only one string parameter as well as our delegate.

 Delegates are very useful in the encapsulation of our methods.